sumowll/BD4H-Bootcamp/web/hadoop-pig.md

 ```
 In Pig Latin, we can either fetch field by index (like `$0`) or by name (like `patientid`).
 With index we can also fetch a range of fields.
 For example `$2..` means _2_-st to last.

 **Bag** is usually denoted with `{}`, from result of `DESCRIBE case_events` we can see `case_events` itself is a bag.
-You can regard bag as a special un ordered `set` that doesn't check duplication.
+You can regard bag as a special unordered `set` that doesn't check duplication.

-Check out [official doc about data type](http://pig.apache.org/docs/r0.14.0/basic.html#Data+Types+and+More) for more.
+Check out the [official documentation about data type](http://pig.apache.org/docs/r0.14.0/basic.html#Data+Types+and+More) for more.
 You will find examples of the type in below samples, pay attention to result of `DESCRIBE` and you will find types and names of fields.

 # Feature construction
 Next, you will learn by practicing in the context of feature construction for predictive modeling.
 You will learn built-in operators like `GROUP BY`, `JOIN` as well as User Defined Function (UDF) in python.
 The result of feature construction will be feature matrix that can be consumed by a lot of machine learning packages.